Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Utilization of Zero Advantage Samples

 where $R_{\mathrm{on}}$ and $R_{\mathrm{off}}$ denote the reward scores of the online samples (excluding the swapped-out ones) and the injected offline samples, respectively.

 \paragraph{Setups.} We use \texttt{DeepScaleR-1.5B} as the student model and \texttt{QWQ-32B} \cite{qwq32b} as the teacher model.
 Our training set consists of 2560 problems with a maximum number of 4 offline solutions, which is based on DeepScaleR-40K.
 Continuing training on the same dataset serves as our baseline.
 Moreover, we also implement Luffy \cite{yan2025learningreasonoffpolicyguidance}, an improved surrogate objective designed to leverage offline data more effectively for base LLMs.
-See Appendix \ref{sec:Supplement_Setup_for_Section_5.3} for more details.

 \paragraph{Results.} Figure \ref{fig:offline_sample_injection_line_chart} presents the Pass@1 scores on AIME24 during training.
-Neither offline sample injection nor the incorporation of Luffy loss manages to outperform the continued training baseline.
-We attribute this to two factors: first, learning from these challenging problems exceeds the model's capacity; second, some studies suggest that RL training does not enhance the model’s capabilities but instead merely amplifies the probability of the correct reasoning path within the model's output space \cite{yue2025doesreinforcementlearningreally,ai2025rethinkingreflectionpretraining}.
+Neither offline sample injection nor incorporating Luffy loss outperforms the continued training baseline.
+We attribute this to two factors: first, learning from these challenging problems exceeds the model's capacity; second, some studies suggest that scaling RL does not enhance the model's capabilities but instead merely amplifies the probability of the correct reasoning path within the model's output space \cite{DBLP:journals/corr/abs-2503-01307,yue2025doesreinforcementlearningreally,ai2025rethinkingreflectionpretraining}.